PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/Design.md

 # Design
-The library has been designed adopting the actor paradigm approach; with this regard, the main challenging modelling steps were the identification of the main entities in the system and manage their interaction, expressed in terms of behaviors and messages they can receive.
+The library has been designed adopting the actor paradigm approach; with this regard, the most challenging steps were the identification of the main entities in the system and the management of their interaction, expressed in terms of behaviors and messages they can receive.

 ## Domain Glossary